ohscar/rmalloc/doc/paper/introduction.rst

 complex data structures, such as an allocator.
 This is done in Chapter :ref:`chapter-jeff`.

 I have collected a variety of applications that can be modified to use the different allocation interface for benchmarking purposes.
 This is done Chapter :ref:`chapter-steve`.
-The results from benchmarking my, and others', allocators, can be found in :ref:`chapter-results` which is finally discussed in Chapter :ref:`chapter-conclusion`.
+The results from benchmarking the allocators, can be found in Chapter :ref:`chapter-results` which is finally discussed in Chapter :ref:`chapter-conclusion`.

 .. raw:: comment-done